 Llewellyn Leonard is an academic and an extremely passionate environmental justice promoter.
 From an early age, he displayed a keen interest in environmental issues and read whatever literature he could find on the subject.
-Although his ambition to save the planet as a child was far-fetched, he eventually chose a career in the environmental sciences to enable his knowledge to serve nature and society.
+Although his ambition to save the planet as a child was far-fetched, he eventually chose a career in the environmental social sciences to enable his knowledge to serve nature and society.
 He has an MSc (Water Quality and Environmental Management) from the University of KwaZulu-Natal, South Africa and a Ph.D.
-(Environmental Justice) from Kings College, University of London.
-Llewellyn has worked on environmental justice issues related to industrial, medical and municipal waste, landfills, mining, air pollution, incineration, cleaner production techniques, and obsolete pesticides to name a few in Southern Africa and internationally.
-Research interests include environmental justice; human rights, sustainability; risk society; risk communication; environmental leadership; environment (industrial risks, climate change, ecological justice); democracy and governance; social movements; civil society-state-industry relations; mining and tourism impacts, and political ecology/economy.
+(Human Geography – Environmental Justice) from Kings College, University of London.
+Llewellyn has worked on environmental justice issues related to industrial, medical and municipal waste, landfills, mining, air pollution, incineration, cleaner production techniques, obsolete pesticides, and conservation protection to name a few in Southern Africa and internationally.
+Research interests include environmental justice; human rights and ecological justice, sustainability; risk society; risk communication; environmental leadership; urban risks, climate adaptation; democracy and governance; social movements; civil society-state-industry relations; mining and tourism/conservation impacts, and political ecology/economy.
 Llewellyn is a National Research Foundation (NRF) rated researcher.

 Llewellyn has been instrumental in facilitating the development of a Declaration on eliminating the harmful impacts of Health Care Waste and Incinerators in Southern African communities.’
 This is the first organized civil society declaration calling on Southern African governments to seek alternative mechanisms for dealing with waste management rather than incineration.
 In addition, he has also assisted in the formulation of “The Glenmore Declaration on the Elimination of mercury and mercury pollution in Southern Africa communities.”
 In 2011 he was also instrumental in leading actions at the University of Johannesburg to make the institution the first ‘green university’ on the African continent.
 This initiative also received financial support from the Vice Chancellor to facilitate student education to attend the United Nations Framework Convention on Climate Change (UNFCCC) Conference of Parties (COP) which works to assess progress in dealing with climate change.
 Llewellyn’s more recent activities have included setting up community libraries in rural areas around the Kruger National Park in partnership with the Humanitarian Distribution Centre, including getting youth to become active members in society for social change as part of community engagement projects.
 Due to Llewellyn’s passion and support for social change he was, as part of a ceremony at the University of Johannesburg in 2016 inducted into the Rotary Club by the President of the Rotarian society and then in 2018 inducted into the New Dawn Club.